Exploring the Hidden Reasoning Process of Large Language Models by Misleading Them: Introduction

-From an experimental perspective, the core challenge in studying whether LLMs engage in human-like reasoning processes is \emph{data contamination}~\cite{magar_data_2022,dodge_documenting_2021,zhou2023algorithms}: LLMs are pre-trained on large-scale corpora from the internet, as well as various expertly curated datasets, which may include numerous reasoning problems similar to those in test tasks.
-Without access to the distribution of the pre-training data for LLMs, it is difficult to detect data contamination.
-This makes it unclear what LLMs' performance on test tasks stems from, \textit{logical minds} or \textit{exceptional memory}?
-Some studies have sought to mitigate this issue by designing counterfactual tasks that differ from those in standard test sets~\cite{wu2023reasoning, li2023counterfactual}.
-However, considering the scale of LLMs' pre-training corpora, no reasonably constructed task can be guaranteed to fall outside the pre-training data distribution.
+From an experimental perspective, the core challenge in studying whether LLMs engage in human-like reasoning processes is data contamination~\cite{dodge-etal-2021-documenting, DBLP:journals/corr/abs-2310-16028, xu2025large}: LLMs are pre-trained on large-scale corpora from the internet as well as various expertly curated datasets, which may include numerous reasoning problems similar to those in test tasks and, as a result, impairs the faithfulness of evaluation.
+As the pre-training data of LLMs is often inaccessible, this makes it unclear what LLMs’ performance on test tasks stems from, \textit{logical minds} or \textit{exceptional memory}~\cite{huber2025llms}?